How to Drop Out of High School and Still Succeed in Life

 In most states, you can't become a real estate agent without a high school diploma or GED.
 In the majority of cases, you also have to have a high school diploma to become a security guard.
 But in that field and many others, you can get a job with a GED since most employers recognize it as being equal to a high school diploma.

 Of course, if you do get your high school diploma, then additional opportunities will open up for you.
-For example, here's something you may not know: The highest-paying job with a high school diploma as the minimum entry-level requirement is nuclear power reactor operator, which pays a median annual wage of $94,350 after a lot of on-the-job training.
-Here are a few more of the highest-paying jobs you can get with a high school diploma and some on-the-job training and work experience:14
+For example, here's something you may not know: According to the Bureau of Labor Statistics, the highest-paying job with a high school diploma and no experience as the minimum entry-level requirements is nuclear power reactor operator.
+It pays a median annual wage of $94,350 after a lot of on-the-job training.
+Here are a few more of the highest-paying jobs you can get with a high school diploma and some on-the-job training and work experience:

 - Storage, distribution, or transportation management—$94,730